Aircraft Rental: Hobbs Time vs. Tach Time

 But for pilots in training and other pilots working on building flight time, the Hobbs meter also tells them how many hours to log.
 A lower Hobbs time at the end of the flight may save a student pilot money, but higher Hobbs time means the student must log more hours to meet the training requirements or build more time.
 There's that love-hate relationship again.

 Seasoned pilots know a few tricks of the trade when it comes to saving on Hobbs time - like not starting the aircraft engine until all possible checklists have been completed and until necessary for flight.
 You'll probably never see a pilot start the engine and then sit on the ramp organizing his charts or planning his route.
 Well, you aren't likely to see an experienced pilot doing this, anyway.
-No, pilots will usually make sure to accomplish any, and all possible items that can be completed before the engine is started, all to save time and money!
+No, pilots will usually make sure to accomplish any, and all possible items that can be completed before the engine are started, all to save time and money!

 But wait, what about the Master switch?
 I thought the Hobbs time ran anytime the master switch was turned on?
 It could be the case, as well, if your mechanic has hooked the Hobbs meter to the master switch.
 So you may want to inquire about that before you rent if this topic matters to you.

-The Hobbs meter in small aircraft is a small set of numbers that are connected either to an oil pressure switch or to the batter or alternator (hence, the master switch method of monitoring Hobbs time).
+The Hobbs meter in small aircraft is a small set of numbers that are connected either to an oil pressure switch or to the battery or alternator (hence, the master switch method of monitoring Hobbs time).
 The Hobbs meter is activated when the engine is running (or when the battery/alternator switch is turned on) and assists in calculating the time in hours and tenths of hours.

 Who Uses Tach?